-For individuals, credit rating is based on your financial resources and credit history.
-Your total debt level compared to your income level, timeliness in paying bills, number of credit cards and many other factors are taken into consideration.
+A way to evaluate credit-worthiness based on financial resources and credit history.
+A credit rating includes debt to income ratio, timeliness in paying bills, number of credit cards and other factors.
 Credit bureaus use credit scoring to quantify to potential creditors how likely you are to pay back a loan.
-Consumers can obtain a copy of their credit reports from TransUnion, Experian or Equifax.

 A number that indicates an individual's creditworthiness.
-Credit bureaus determine the score with a statistical program.
-You are given points for such things as your credit card debt, number of cards, total debt level, and whether you rent or own your home.
-A good credit score can result in a lower interest rate; a poor score can result in a higher interest rate or loan denial.
+Credit bureaus assign points to such things as your credit card debt, number of credit cards, total debt level, and whether you rent or own your home.
+A good credit score can result in a lower interest rate for loans.
+A poor credit score can result in a higher interest rate or loan denial.
+Consumers can obtain a copy of their credit reports from TransUnion, Experian or Equifax.

 Early withdrawal penalty

-Electronic check presentment
+Electronic check presentment (ECP)

 Electronic deposit verification (EDV)